Kunaixfox/diablo/README.md

-# Devilution
+# Diablo
-Diabled: Understanding magic behind the greatest crpg ever
+Diablo: Understanding magic behind the greatest crpg ever, if you ended up in my repo somehow just search for devilutionx

-THis requires an original copy of `diabdat.mpq`.
+This requires an original copy of `diabdat.mpq`.
 None of the Diablo 1 game assets are provided by this project.
 To get a legitimate copy of the game assets purchase from gog.com or battle.net

 # Introduction
 I copied this from devilution because i wanted the source code to use for my attempt at rebuilding in unreal